IOCOTech/React-Native-Framework/README.md

 The the theme implementation for this repo is flexible enough to change themes dynamicly in runtime, it accomplishes this by making use of a global theme file and state in the context api.
 Lets have a look at the different elements for you to be able to style components with the theme.

 The first piece of the puszzle we will look at is the **Generic.js** file.
-This file is the root of a theme, it contains all the variables that will be used througout your application.
+This file is the root of a theme, more of these files can be created for different themes, it contains all the variables that will be used througout your application.
 The file returns an object that can be later used to style components in a dot fassion (Theme.app.color.primary).

 _Below is an condensed example of the file.
 The accual file contains mush more variables._